int128/kubelogin/docs/usage.md

 You can set the following environment variables if you are behind a proxy: `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY`.
 See also [net/http#ProxyFromEnvironment](https://golang.org/pkg/net/http/#ProxyFromEnvironment).

+### Home directory expansion

+If a value in the following options begins with a tilde character `~`, it is expanded to the home directory.

+- `--certificate-authority`
+- `--local-server-cert`
+- `--local-server-key`
+- `--token-cache-dir`

 ## Authentication flows

 Kubelogin support the following flows: